Ah, are you looking forward to the big push? Private Baldrick:

 Armchair Generals (and Admirals) are those persons who decide to critique and/or run military operations from the comfort of their - ah, well, chairs

 .
 This shouldn't be a surprise.
-There are two possible interpretations:
+There are two interpretations:

-- The Big Brass who enjoy pushing little figures or unit symbols around a map, oblivious to the actual horrors of war being inflicted on said units.
-Prone to saying "We Have Reserves".
-Often are devotees of the textbook and incapable of realizing that their own experience contradicts it.
+- The Big Brass who enjoy the thrill of moving all the little symbols around the big maps and seeing the pretty colours change, (selectively) oblivious to the litany of human suffering their orders entail.
+Prone to saying "We Have Reserves" and being somewhat divorced from reality, especially when 'the book' contradicts common sense.
 Prone to hog any credit for success and slough off any blame, and often inordinately fond of Bling of War.
-They are almost by definition Soldiers at the Rear.
+They are almost by definition Soldiers at the Rear, yet have no sense for anything as unimportant, boring, and undignified as logistics.

 While the idea of a General who valiantly leads his troops from the front line